vratidc/vratidc.github.io/_projects/Starmaze.md

 ## Outcomes and Outreach Use

 Star Maze functions as both an interactive game and a demonstrator for VR based interaction design.
 In outreach settings, it helps audiences understand concepts such as immersive environments, asymmetric multiplayer systems, and cross device interaction.
 The short session length allows many participants to experience the system within a limited time window.
 The clear spectator value supports engagement even for those not directly playing, making it effective for public demonstrations.

-## Future Scope

-Future directions include adding cooperative modes where both players work toward a shared goal, introducing adaptive difficulty based on player performance, and incorporating accessibility options for users with limited mobility.
-The system can also be extended as a research platform to study collaboration, competition, and communication patterns in asymmetric VR experiences.